marcos1561/Mavi.jl/README.md

 experiment_cfg = ExperimentCfg(
     tf=10, # Final simulation time
-    root="experiment_data", # Where the experiment date will be sabes )
+    root="experiment_data", # Where the experiment data will be saved )

 collector_cfg = DelayedCfg(
-    delay_time=4, # How much in the past the state is )
+    delay_time=4, # How far in the past the state is
+)
 ```